 - Site: Arbor Hospice in Ann Arbor, MI

-University of Michigan Health System Adult Palliative Care Inpatient Consultation Service
+University of Michigan Adult Palliative Care Inpatient Consultation Service

 - Site: University Hospital

 - Goals: Providing palliative care consultation to the primary care teams of adult patients regarding goals of care, pain and symptom management, decision-making, care transitions, and end-of-life care.
 Pediatric HPM fellows will rotate with an adult HPM fellow, who will be an additional support while participating in consults for adult patients faced with a serious illness.

 VA Palliative Care Consultation Service

 - Goals: Improving knowledge and skills in providing palliative and end-of-life care to patients and families in acute care and in the VA extended care unit as a member of interdisciplinary consult team.
 Just as during the University Hospital rotation, Pediatric HPM fellows at the VA will rotate with an adult HPM fellow who will be an additional support while participating in consults for veterans faced with a serious illness.